 The basic recipe is the same, but the DNA definitely varies–always:

 D – The Dough may include one, two, or three kinds of flour.
-Today I combined Spelt, Whole Wheat, and White flour.
+That day, I combined Spelt, Whole Wheat, and White flour.
+But most of the time I use only spelt flour.
+Heavier, but healthier crust for me.
 I like oil and milk for a flaky crust, but the amounts can vary.
 A little salt helps, too, not usually measured.

 N – Necessary spices and sweetener.
 Sometimes I use a little sugar and a lot of honey.
-Today I added only honey.
+That time, I added only honey.
 Cinnamon and nutmeg add spice, again in varying amounts.
 Today I included some tapioca grains for an extra crisp crunch.
-A bit of flour to thicken the honey.
+A bit of flour or cornstarch to thicken the honey and juices.
 I forgot that today, though, as well as a dot of butter on the whole pile.
 A drizzle of milk on the top crust to brown it nicely.

-A- Apples.
+A– Apples.
 I never use the same number of apples, or the same kind.
-Today I chose Granny Smith and Gala.
+On this pie, I chose Granny Smith and Gala.
 Each apple differs in size, color, and crispness.
 All sliced, all hand-peeled.
 All different widths.
+(Or you can choose a can of pre-sliced apples for faster pie making.)

 We Are Not Created Equal